Check if you’ve got what it takes

 There is no singular entrepreneur.
 Entrepreneurs can be leaders, innovators, thinkers, doers – the characteristics of entrepreneurs are as varied as the business ideas they carry with them.
 Entrepreneurs may be broadly defined as those that eschew established business models and products, prying open new niches and pushing ideas beyond their frontiers.

-In this guide, we’ll look at some of the key characteristics that entrepreneurs can use to help create a platform for success.
+In this article, we’ll look at some of the key characteristics that entrepreneurs can use to help create a platform for success.
 We’ll also outline business opportunities for entrepreneurs and how education, such as Monarch Institute’s Certificate IV and Diploma of Entrepreneurship, can be vital for fast-tracking those entrepreneurial ideas.

 What is an Entrepreneur?